What Does a Marketing Consultant Do for a Small Business?

 Why Small Business Marketing Often Stalls

 Most small business owners don’t start with a marketing strategy.
-They start with something they’re good at, whether that’s a skill, a product, or a service, and figure out marketing as they go.
+They begin with something they excel at, whether that’s a skill, a product, or a service.
+They figure out marketing as they go.
 A website gets built.
 A social account gets started.
 A few different tactics get tried.
-And somewhere along the way, it stops feeling manageable.
+Somewhere along the way, it stops feeling manageable.

 Sound familiar?
-These are some of the most common signs that small business marketing needs stronger direction:
+Here are some common signs that small business marketing needs stronger direction:

-Your branding looks different across your website, social, and printed materials
+Your branding looks different across your website, social media, and printed materials.

 These aren’t signs of failure.
 They’re signs that you’ve outgrown reactive marketing and need a real strategy in place.